|

 RS [reference-string]

-References are numbered starting at 1; the register :R
+default, references are numbered starting at 1; the number

-string Rf where the reference mark should be, then place
+where the reference mark should be and write the reference

-reference-string is specified, mm also stores the reference
+If reference-string is specified, groff ms also stores the

 S [type-size [vertical-spacing]]